-The gamete which contributes the cytoplasm is the female gamete which carries both nuclear and cytoplasmic material whereas a male gamete does not carry cytoplasmic material.
-This is the reason, why cytoplasmic inheritance also refers to “Maternal effect” where the phenotype of the offspring is decided by the mother or a female which holds the cytoplasmic material.
+The gamete which contributes the cytoplasm is the female gamete that carries both nuclear and cytoplasmic material, whereas male gametes do not carry cytoplasmic material.
+This is why cytoplasmic inheritance also called maternal effect, as the phenotype of the offspring, is decided only by the mother or a female (holds the cytoplasmic material).

-After the cross-fertilization, a zygote forms and whatever cytoplasm is coming to the zygote is due to the female gamete.
+After the cross-fertilization, a zygote forms and whatever cytoplasm is coming to the zygote is only due to the female gamete.
 You will get to know the definition, characteristics and a few examples of the cytoplasmic inheritance In this context.

 Content: Cytoplasmic Inheritance